The formal theory of relative monads

-Composition of tight-cells $f \d g$ is denoted by vertical conjunction.
+Composition of tight-cells $(f \d g)$ is denoted by vertical conjunction.

-Identity tight-cells are implicit in string diagrams. \item For each pair of objects $a, b \in \b X$, a class of \emph{loose-cells}.
-We denote a loose-cell $p$ from $a$ to $b$ by an arrow with a vertical stroke $p \colon a \lto b$.
+Identity tight-cells are implicit in string diagrams. \item For each pair of objects $A$ and $B$, a class of \emph{loose-cells} from $A$ to $B$.
+We denote a loose-cell $p$ from $A$ to $B$ by an arrow with a vertical stroke $p \colon A \lto B$.
 In string diagrammatic notation, we denote such a loose-cell by a vertical line, as follows.
 Note that the region on the right corresponds to the object $A$, while the region on the left corresponds to the object $B$.
 One may therefore be inclined to instead write $p \colon B \lfrom A$, though we shall generally not do so here.

-\item For each chain of loose-cells $p_1, \ldots, p_n$ ($n \geq 0$) and compatible tight-cells $f_0$ and $f_n$ (together forming a \emph{frame}), a class of 2-cells.
+\item For each chain of loose-cells $p_1, \ldots, p_n$ ($n \geq 0$) and compatible tight-cells $f_0, f_n$ and loose-cell $q$ (together forming a \emph{frame}), a class of 2-cells with the given frame.

 In string diagrammatic notation, we denote such a 2-cell by a bubble as follows.